 Research suggests that combining permit requirements with background checks is more effective at curbing gun violence than universal background checks alone.
 In fact, a recent study found that gun murders rates are 18% lower in states with permit laws compared to those relying solely on background checks conducted by licensed sellers.

 One simple reason why permitting offers a stronger layer of oversight is that the Brady Act allows licensed gun dealers to proceed with a sale by default if a background check is still pending after three business days––even though these delayed cases are four times as likely to result in a denial.
-This default proceed provision became known as the “Charleston loophole” after a white supremacist exploited it to buy a gun and massacre nine Black churchgoers in Charleston.
+This “default proceed” provision became known as the “Charleston loophole” after a white supremacist exploited it to buy a gun and massacre nine Black churchgoers in Charleston.

 Permit requirements can also strengthen gun violence prevention laws because applying for a permit generally comes with an intrinsic waiting period, whereas about 90% of background checks run by licensed sellers through the FBI are completed almost instantly.
 Besides, unlike seller-run background checks, which occur only once at the point of sale, local officials can immediately suspend a permit by monitoring new risk factors and disqualifying offenses on an ongoing basis.